 When error is not detected it cannot be handled and leads to failure.
 For example we know that when program stuck in infinite loop it is error situation, but when we do not detect this we cannot prevent to show up the problem to user.

 Summarizing error detection, handling and good specification are required to prevent change error to system failure.

-Fault is a defect in the system that can cause an error.
+The fault is a defect in the system that can cause an error.
 Before an error occurred fault is not visible for observers and users.
-When fault occur and it does not make any visible effects it said to be latent.
-In some circumstances latent fault cause something incorrect happen and error occurs.
-Fault is a physical defect in hardware, imperfection in design and manufacturing, or bugs in software.
+When a fault occurs and it does not make any visible effects it said to be latent.
+In some circumstances latent fault causes something incorrect to happen and an error occurs.
+The fault is a physical defect in hardware, an imperfection in design and manufacturing, or bugs in software.

 Kinds of faults

 - Transient: fault occurs at a certain time, and then system back to normal work

 - Intermittent: recurring fault – sometimes occurs, sometimes it does not

 - Benign: faulty easy to detect, cause an obvious error (eg. component crashes)

 - Malicious: fault very hard to detect, component works inaccurate (eg. memory leaks, an incorrect result of computation)